 Many Civil Engineering student organizations are helping to promote and plan to attend the lecture this year.
 If you participate in a student organization that is involved, consider the following opportunities to benefit from the lecture and grow your organization, such as:

 Hosting a student-led discussion panel following the event

 Speaking to past presenters at your monthly meetings about attending the lecture

 Contacting the Zia Lecture Committee about getting involved

-If you are planning to attend, please register at the Student Registration Page.
-We look forward to seeing you on October 15th!
+If you are planning to attend, please register at the Registration Page and check the “student” box.
+We look forward to seeing you on September 23rd!

 Please note that due to Talley Student Union restrictions, students are not permitted to attend the cocktail reception.
 Thank you for your cooperation.